MrMadera/MrMadera/README.md

 ## WHO AM I?
 I'm just a programmer.
 I'd like to study computer engineering in the future.
 I love meeting friends.
 ## MORE ABOUT ME:
-I'm 15 years old.
+I'm 15 years old.\n
-My birthday is on February 20th.
+My birthday is on February 20th.\n
-I love everything related to technology (especially computers).
+I love everything related to technology (especially computers).\n I'm from Spain.\n
-I'm from Spain.
 ## SKILLS:
 * Programmer (3 yrs EXPERIENCE)
 * Spanish (Native)